jennifer-bio/epimuller/README.md

 ```

 ##### Run scripts directly
-This is currently the best way to change display and font size, howerver you will have to install all dependencies.
+Note you will have to install all dependencies.

 Download source code from [gitHub](https://github.com/jennifer-bio/epimuller) or [pypi](https://pypi.org/project/epimuller/)